DownsideupmediaUSA/Club_Hopper_CLI_GEM/README.md

 discover objects
 program

-A command line interface for top new techno releases starting with Beatport and Juno.
+A command line interface for info on this weekends events

+-welcomes the user

+-asks user to select a day (Friday or Saturday)

--shows list of events from 3 NYC clubs this weekend
+-shows list of events from  for day selected

-1)Output (guests) 2)Flash Factory(guests) 3)SpaceNYC(guests)
+for example:

+1.)CieloNYC(guest & event date) 2.)Outputclub(guest & event date)

 -asks user to select club (number) to find out more information

-User selects
+User selects from list

 -shows event details/ ticket info

+-user can type list to see list of choices of events again or type exit out of program